Category: Uncategorized

 Vernier Analysis

-The Vernier Graph Analysis shows the position of the vehicle over time in both the x-direction (horizontal movement) and y-direction (vertical movement) during the first test.
-The x-position increases steadily from approximately 320 px to over 820 px within about 4.5 seconds, indicating that the vehicle was able to move forward consistently across the test surface.
-This suggests that the drive system was functional and capable of producing forward motion on relatively flat terrain.
+The Vernier Graph Analysis shows the position of the vehicle recorded in the video with respect to its x and y positions.
+In this analysis, the x-position increases steadily from approximately 320 px to 820px within 4.5 seconds, indicating that the vehicle was able to move forward relatively consistently across the test.
+This suggest that the drive motion was functional and that the vehicle was capable of moving forwards on relatively flat terrain.

-In contrast, the y-position shows only a small overall increase, rising gradually from around 350 px to approximately 430 px.
-This limited change indicates that the vehicle experienced minimal vertical displacement, meaning it struggled to climb or navigate elevation changes.
-The shallow slope of the y-position curve supports observations from the physical test, where the vehicle was unable to travel over larger clay “mountains” or steep obstacles.
+In contrast, the y position shows only a small overall increase, rising gradually from around 350 px to approximately 430 px.
+This limited change indicates that the vehicle experienced minimal vertical displacement, meaning it struggled to climb or navigate elevation changes (the paper balls and the rock + clay presented as obstacles in the test).
+The relatively shallow slope of the y proponent of the graph supports the claim that the vehicle struggled to traverse over obstacles such as the clay rock, and the paper balls presented to emulate the mountains on Teegarden’s Star B.

 BOM